coremke/django-quill/README.md

 There are two toolbars that come with this package:

-1. Full (default): Provides basic font style and size selection, bold, italics, underline, strikethrough, text color, background color, lists, and links.
+1. Full (default): Provides basic font style and size selection, bold, italics, underline, strikethrough, text color, background color, lists, links, and images.
 2. Basic: Provides bold, italic, underline, lists, and links.

 ## Development